 The owner and the family will be notified in writing of the results of all inspections.
-When an inspection identifies HQS failures, the GHA will determine if the failure is a life-threatening condition.
-Items considered life threatening or of an emergency nature include but are not limited to the following:
+When an inspection identifies HQS/NSPIRE failures, the GHA will determine if the failure is a lifethreatening condition.
+The GHA adheres to HUD's definition of life-threatening conditions and has no additions to this standard.